Getting Started with AL

 Installing and publishing an extension

-To make your extension available to users, the package must be published to a specific Microsoft Dynamics 365 Business Central Server instance.
+To make your extension available to users, the package must be published to a specific Business Central server instance.
 The extension can be installed for one or more tenants.
 For more information about how to install and publish an extension, see How to: Publish and Install an Extension.

-The access to publishing extensions is controlled on a user or user group basis by the D365 EXTENSION MGT permission set.
+The access to developing and publishing extensions is controlled on a user or user group basis by the EXTEND.
+MGT. - ADMIN permission set.
+It is important that the EXTEND.
+MGT. - ADMIN isn't specified for a specific company, but left blank.

 If you add new permission sets and want to control the access to developing and publishing extensions, you must include indirect read and write permissions to the Published Application table (read – for downloading symbols, write – for publishing the app) in the permission set.

-To prohibit a user from publishing, just remove the user from the D365 EXTENSION MGT permission set.
+To prohibit a user from publishing, just remove the user from the EXTEND.
+MGT. - ADMIN permission set.